Zucchero Fornaciari: 2009–2014: Chocabeck and cuban parenthesis

 In November 2010, Fornaciari released a studio album entitled Chocabeck, certified 5× Platinum in Italy.
 The album was produced by Don Was, Brendan O'Brien, and Zucchero and includes collaborations with Brian Wilson, Roland Orzabal ("God bless the child"), and Bono ("Someone Else's Tears").
 The first single in Italy was the song "È Un Peccato Morir", followed by hits "Chocabeck", and "Vedo Nero".
 In March 2011, after three years, Zucchero started the Chocabeck World Tour, notably with five consecutive concerts at the Arena in Verona.

 In the response to the 2012 Northern Italy earthquakes in Emilia-Romagna, Zucchero participated and opened the "Concerto per l'Emilia" (€1-2 million) at Stadio Renato Dall'Ara in Bologna, and "Italia Loves Emilia" (€4 million) at the airport in Reggio Emilia in front of over 150,000 people.
 He received the premium awards "Premio Pavarotti", and "Giovani di Collisioni".

 On 20 November 2012, was released album La Sesion Cubana which was recorded in Cuba with Cuban musicians, including older and newer songs in Latin, Cuban, Tex-Mex rhythm arrangement.
 It was anticipated in October by the single "Guantanamera (Guajira)", and later was extracted single "Love is All Around" which video was filmed in the streets of Havana.
 In 2013 the album was certified 3× Platinum in Italy.
 On 8 December the album was presented with a special free concert at the park of Instituto Superior de Arte in Havana, in front of nearly 70,000 people.
 The concert was organized in the collaboration with both Cuban and Italian Ministries, cultural institutions, with advanced technology brought from Europe, resulting with the biggest foreigner concert in Cuba up to date.
 It was recorded and filmed, being released as live album and DVD, Una Rosa Blanca, in 2013.
 Zucchero became the honorary member of the National Union of Writers and Artists of Cuba, recognition received by the Cuban Minister of Culture, Fernando Rojas.

 In February 2013 performed and received a special "L.A.
 Italia Excellence Award" at the Grammy Museum.
+In March 2013, on stage in Bologna, he dedicated to Lucio Dalla, who had died a year earlier, his free Italian translation of the piece Ave Maria No Morro by Herivelto Martins, with some fragments of a poem by Gabriele Moreno Locatelli.
 The sold-out La Sesión Cubana World Tour started on 5 April in Tahiti, French Polynesia, with an audience of 10,000 people.
 It included three consecutive sold-out performances in the Arena of Verona.
 In June performed at the protest-against poverty concert Agit8 organized by Bono at the Tate Modern in London.

 In March 2014 started the Americana Tour with over 50 concerts in Canada and the United States.
 A special concert was held on 23 April at a sold-out Madison Square Garden in New York, with many notable guests including Sting, Sam Moore, Jovanotti and Elisa.
 In 2014 he performed at the Night of the Proms concerts in Europe.